Rokhlin property and approximate representability for inclusions of index-finite type: Introduction

-In \cite{Izumi:finite} M. Izumi gave a formal definition of the Rokhlin property for finite group actions on unital C*-algebras and classified finite group actions on some class of unital C*-algebras with the Rokhlin property \cite{Izumi:Rokhlin}.
-However, in the case of a finite group action the Rokhlin property is rigid and imposes K-theoretic restrictions on both the algebra and the action \cite{Izumi:Rokhlin}, thus many $C^*$-algebras do not admit any finite group action with the Rokhlin property.
-While for the single automorphism case the Rokhlin property is much common in some cases, but still requires the existence of many projections whenever we ask for.
-The less restrictive one, the tracial Rokhlin property for finite group actions has been suggested by N. C. Phillips motivated from the definition of H. Lin's tracial toplogical rank \cite{Phillips:tracial}, in which the Rokhlin projections are not required to add up to $1$, but close to $1$ up to a small tracial error.
-Related to the classification program, the (tracial) Rokhlin property was shown to be useful to answer the permanence problem whether the crossed product $C\sp*$-algebra or the fixed point algebra keeps the same property when the original algebra has a structural property (see \cite{OP06} for instance).
+In \cite{Izumi:finite} M. Izumi defined the (strict) Rokhlin property for finite group actions on unital C*-algebras and classified such actions on a class of unital C*-algebras \cite{Izumi:Rokhlin}.
+However, in the case of a finite group action the Rokhlin property is rigid in the sense that it imposes K-theoretic restrictions on both the algebra and the action \cite{Izumi:Rokhlin}, therefore many $C^*$-algebras do not admit any finite group action with the Rokhlin property.
+For the single automorphism case the Rokhlin property is much common in some cases \cite{Kishi1, Kishi2}, but requires the existence of many projections in the setup.
+The less restrictive one, the tracial Rokhlin property for finite group actions has been suggested by N. C. Phillips motivated by H. Lin's tracial topological rank \cite{Lin:classification}, in which the Rokhlin projections are not required to add up to the unit, but close to the unit up to a small error in trace \cite{Phillips:tracial}.
+This weakened property is shown to hold for many actions of interest which do not have the Rokhlin property \cite{Phillips:examples}.
+The strong motivation to observe whether the group action has the (tracial) Rokhlin property comes from many applications to show various structural properties of interest pass from the original algebra to the crossed product $C\sp*$-algebra or the fixed point algebra (see \cite{OP06, San15, GHS, BS} for instance).
+The link between finite group actions on $C\sp*$-algebras and inclusions of unital $C\sp*$-algebras is given by the fact that the pair of the fixed point algebra $A^{\alpha}$ and $A$, and the pair of the crossed product algebra $A\rtimes_{\alpha} G$ and $A$ are inclusions of index-finite type in the sense of Watatani \cite{W:index} provided that $\alpha:G \to \Aut(A)$ is outer.
+Accordingly, the second named author and Teruya have defined the (tracial) Rokhlin property for the conditional expectation $E: A \to P$ associated to an inclusions of unital $C\sp*$-algebras $P\subset A$ of index-finite type within the class possessing (SP)-property and showed many interesting structural properties pass from $A$ to $P$ \cite{OT1, OT2}.
+Moreover, we have shown that these notions for inclusions of unital $C\sp*$-algebras encompass ones for finite group actions in \cite{LO:2019}.